salahlisahil/IT_ADEX/readme.md

 ### ☑ License

-This project is licensed by [MIT](https://choosealicense.com/licenses/mit/) and contain respective license information
+This project is licensed by [MIT](https://choosealicense.com/licenses/mit/) and contains respective license information

 <br>